Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README-incremental-instructions.md

 1. UserProfile\Index.cshtml
     1. Has some client code that prints the signed-in user's information obtained from the [/me](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0), [/me/photo](https://docs.microsoft.com/en-us/graph/api/profilephoto-get?view=graph-rest-1.0) and [/memberOf](https://docs.microsoft.com/en-us/graph/api/user-list-memberof?view=graph-rest-1.0) endpoints.
 1. Startup.cs
-    1. in the `ConfigureServices` method:

      ```CSharp

-        // Add session to enable session token cache to work properly.
-        services.AddSession(option =>
-        {
-            option.Cookie.IsEssential = true;
-        });

-        services.AddAzureAdV2Authentication(Configuration)
+   - at the top of the file, add the following using directive:

+      using Microsoft.Identity.Web;
+      ```

-        // Add the  following three lines:
+   - in the `ConfigureServices` method, replace the two following lines:

+     ```CSharp
+      services.AddAuthentication(AzureADDefaults.AuthenticationScheme)
+              .AddAzureAD(options => Configuration.Bind("AzureAd", options));

+     // by this line:

+     //This enables your application to use the Microsoft identity platform endpoint.
+This endpoint is capable of signing-in users both with their Work and School and Microsoft Personal accounts.
+            services.AddMicrosoftIdentityPlatformAuthentication(Configuration)
-        .AddMsal(new string[] { "User.Read", "Directory.Read.All" }) // Adds support for the MSAL library with the permissions necessary to retrieve the signed-in user's group info in case of a token overage
+                    .AddMsal(Configuration, new string[] { "User.Read", "Directory.Read.All" }) // Adds support for the MSAL library with the permissions necessary to retrieve the signed-in user's group info in case of a token overage
-        .AddSessionTokenCaches(); // Adds aspnetcore session as Token cache provider for MSAL.
+                    .AddInMemoryTokenCaches(); // Adds aspnetcore MemoryCache as Token cache provider for MSAL.

         services.AddMSGraphService(Configuration);    // Adds the IMSGraphService as an available service for this app.

-    1. in the `Configure` method:
-       // Add UseSession before UseMvc() to inject the Http session middleware
-        app.UseSession();
      ```

 1. if you used the Powershell scripts provided in the [AppCreationScripts](.\AppCreationScripts) folder, then note the extra parameter `-GroupMembershipClaims` in the  `Configure.ps1` script.